slexisvn/query_engine/docs/05-storage/41-encodings.md

 ## Exercises

+### Understand

+How would run-length encoding and frame of reference represent [1000,1000,1000,1001]?

+### Practice

-1. Reproduce the two opening measurements.
+1. **Observe.** Reproduce the two opening measurements.
 Build a 2,048-value `Column` for each shape, call `summarizeIntegers` on `column.data`, and print each encoder's `plan` alongside `chooseEncoder`'s answer.

-2. Find the smallest change to the sequential-id column that makes run-length win, then the smallest that makes it stay flat.
+2. **Observe.** Find the smallest change to the sequential-id column that makes run-length win, then the smallest that makes it stay flat.

-3. Set `QE_ENCODING_MIN_COMPRESSION_RATIO=1.0` and re-measure the six-column table.
+3. **Observe.** Set `QE_ENCODING_MIN_COMPRESSION_RATIO=1.0` and re-measure the six-column table.
 Which columns become encoded, and what does the total become?
 Now set it to `0.1`.

-4. Add a fourth encoder — delta, storing the first value and the differences between neighbors — with an unused id, declining when a difference does not fit in a byte.
+4. **Extend (optional).** Add a fourth encoder — delta, storing the first value and the differences between neighbors — with an unused id, declining when a difference does not fit in a byte.
 Confirm the sequential-id column drops below 3,000 bytes and the differential test still passes.

-5. Instrument the `data` getter to log a stack trace when it decodes, then run the book's query with `QE_WASM_MIN_CHUNK=1`.
+5. **Extend (optional).** Instrument the `data` getter to log a stack trace when it decodes, then run the book's query with `QE_WASM_MIN_CHUNK=1`.
 Which operators force columns back to flat, and what does it cost across the scan?

+### Hints and expected observations

+Run length stores runs (1000,3) and (1001,1).
+Frame of reference stores base 1000 and offsets [0,0,0,1].
+Compare headers as well as payload size before choosing.

 ## Recap